-As a parent, you make educated choices about your child's health and safety every day.
+As a parent, you make informed choices about your child's health and safety every day.
 You research which car seat has the highest safety ratings, you read food labels to find the best nutrition for your child, and you consult friends and experts about which sleep options keep baby healthy, happy, and secure.
 Your choice to immunize is no different.
-Making an educated choice about immunization is critical to protecting your child’s health.
+Making an informed choice about immunization is critical to protecting your child’s health.

 Parents like you choose vaccination for a variety of reasons: